viamrobotics/docs/docs/tutorials/projects/tipsy.md

 The STL files we used can be found in our [project repository](https://github.com/viam-labs/devrel-demos/tree/main/tipsy-bot/stl-files).

-Scuttle also has a design for a 3D-printed enclosure with a twist bracket that fits the rails.
+SCUTTLE also has a design for a 3D-printed enclosure with a twist bracket that fits the rails.

 If you decide not to use a 3D printer, you can tape the ultrasonic sensors to the rails.
 We recommend that you do so within the enclosure, perhaps under the drink box and above the rover base, so they don’t touch people or obstacles as the robot moves around, as this could cause them to fall off or get damaged.